 We have tried several backpacks throughout our adult life in search of the perfect travel backpack.
 Just before we left for Japan, the wonderful folks at Tortuga sent us one of their daypacks to try out.
 It’s definitely our new favorite.

 “Frequent travelers need a laptop backpack that’s designed for an airplane, not a classroom.
 School backpacks work in a pinch but aren’t designed for air travel.”

 I couldn’t agree more.
 When Ryan and I don’t have the kids with us, we like to pack as light as possible.
 We try to limit ourselves to a carry-on roll- aboard and a backpack each.
 The problem is, a lot of backpacks aren’t exactly travel-friendly.

-Make sure you have a credit card with no foreign transaction fees
+Make sure you have a card with no foreign transaction fees

 Want to step up your experience?
 Consider a premium card that has the benefit of lounge access.

 The Platinum Card from American Express will grant you access to their amazing Centurion lounges (where available).
 The annual fee is $550, but there are lots of benefits and credits that may help offset that fee.
-The current welcome offer of 60,000 American Express Membership Rewards after spending $5,000 in 3 months also helps justify that annual fee.
-Plus, you earn 5 points per dollar on flights booked directly through airlines or through amextravel.com.
+The current welcome offer of 75,000 American Express Membership Rewards after spending $5,000 in 6 months also helps justify that annual fee.
+Plus, you earn 5 points per dollar on flights booked directly through airlines or through amextravel.com on up to $500,000 per calendar year.
 There are no foreign transaction fees when you use your Amex Platinum Card.
+Unlike typical credit cards, the Platinum Card allows you to carry a balance for certain charges, but not all.
 Terms apply.
 Learn how to apply here.